redpanda-data/redpanda/src/go/k8s/tests/README.md

 --skip-delete
 If set, do not delete resources created during tests (helpful for debugging test failures, implies --skip-cluster-delete).
 To run a single e2e test and keep the kind cluster and the kutt

+--test=<test-directory-to-run>
+If set, will run tests found in <test-directory-to-run>.
 ```

 For example: